This is a lush setting thank you very much. Mma Dinare overlooks the Gomoti River in a 67,000 acre concession.

 For those keen on bird-watching, there's a variety of species including open billed stork, hammerkops, egrets, ibis and forest/savannah dwellers like raptors and sunbirds.

-You can also enjoy seasonal water activities on the river like a mokoro boat trip (for ages 12 and up it must be noted).
+You can also enjoy water activities on the river like a mokoro boat trip (for ages 12 and up it must be noted).